The LZ78 Source: An LZ78-Based Probability Source

 \subsection{Preliminaries and Notation}

 \begin{definition}[Alphabets and Sequences] Let $\Acal$ be a finite alphabet, and $\Mcal(\Acal)$ be the simplex of probability mass functions (PMFs) over that alphabet.
-In the case of the binary alphabet $\Acal = \{0, 1\}$, $\Mcal(\Acal)$ is the set of all Bernoulli distributions, which we identify with the unit interval via the Bernoulli parameter.
+In the case of the binary alphabet $\Acal = \{0, 1\}$, $\Mcal(\Acal)$ is the set of all Bernoulli distributions.

 For $\theta \in \Mcal(\Acal)$, we write $X \sim \theta$ to denote that $X$ has the PMF $\theta$.